Log-logistic distribution: Generalizations

-Another generalized log-logistic distribution is the log-transform of the metalog distribution, in which power series expansions in terms of $p$ are substituted for logistic distribution parameters $\mu$ and $\sigma$.
-The resulting log-metalog distribution is highly shape flexible, has simple closed form PDF and quantile function, can be fit to data with linear least squares, and subsumes the log-logistic distribution is special case.
+Another generalized log-logistic distribution is the log-transform of the metalog distribution, in which power series expansions in terms of $p$ are substituted for logistic distribution parameters $\mu$.
+The resulting log-metalog distribution is highly shape flexible, has a simple closed-form PDF and quantile function, can be fit to data with linear least squares, and subsumes the log-logistic distribution as a special case.